scottyphillips/mitsubishi_echonet/README.md

 NOTE: For Home Assistant users there is now a dedicated repo for the related Home Assistant 'Mitsubishi' custom component that makes use of this Python library:
 (https://github.com/scottyphillips/mitsubishi_hass)

-The custom component examples in the /bin directory will be removed from this repo at a later release and this repo will focus solely on the Python library.

-'example.py' in the /bin directory gives you an idea how to drive the HVAC directly from Python using this library.
+'example_hvac.py' gives you an idea how to drive a HVAC directly from Python using this library.

 ## Thanks